Isadore H. Bellis: Trials

 Bellis claimed innocence and refused to resign from office.
 His constituents began a recall effort against him, which Mayor Frank Rizzo supported, but the City Commissioners invalidated the efforts after finding that it fell short of signature requirements.
 After a federal grand jury also began investigating the corruption, Belllis refused to surrender financial records from his former law firm, leading to contempt charges that he fought all the way to the Supreme Court.
 In 1974, the Court ruled in Bellis v.
 United States that the Fifth Amendment protections Bellis claimed did not extend to the firm's records.
 He was then indicted by the federal grand jury for tax evasion.

 On July 26, 1974, Bellis was found guilty of bribery and malfeasance in office after a trial in Philadelphia Municipal Court.
 Bellis proclaimed himself "the victim of a political vendetta" by Specter and appealed for a new trial in Common Pleas Court.
 After pressure intensified, he resigned his majority leader post in September, but remained on City Council.
 In November of that year, he stood trial in U.S. District Court for the federal tax evasion charges, but was found not guilty.

 Despite his pending trials, Bellis filed for reelection in 1975.
-The city Democratic organization backed his primary challenger, Louis Johanson, an attorney and protégé of former Mayor James H.J.
-Tate.
+The city Democratic organization backed his primary challenger, Louis Johanson, an attorney and protégé of former Mayor James Tate.
 On April 25, Bellis was found guilty of bribery, misconduct in office, and election law violations in Common Pleas Court, after which he took a leave of absence from City Council.
 He remained on the primary ballot, but stopped campaigning and lost to Johanson by a wide margin.